g-insana/ffdb.py/indexer.md

 Create a positional index for any flatfile, optionally compressing or encrypting its entries

-The whole `ffdb` package:
+Documentation for the whole `ffdb` package:
 * [GitHub page](https://github.com/g-insana/ffdb.py/)

-The utility scripts:
+Documentation of each utility script:
 * [indexer](indexer.md)
 * [extractor](extractor.md)
 * [remover](extractor.md)